Optimized Score Transformation for Consistent Fair Classification: Introduction

+We make several contributions to the subject of fair probabilistic classification.
+In Section~\ref{sec:prob}, we propose an optimization formulation for transforming scores to satisfy fairness constraints while minimizing a cross-entropy objective.
+The formulation accommodates any fairness criteria that can be expressed as linear inequalities involving conditional means of scores, including variants of statistical parity (SP) \citep{pedreschi2012study} and equalized odds (EO) \citep{hardt2016,zafar2017fairness}.

-We make the following theoretical and methodological contributions beyond a novel problem formulation.
-We derive a closed-form expression for the optimal transformed scores and a convex dual optimization problem for the Lagrange multipliers that parametrize the transformation.
-In the population limit, the transformed scores minimize cross-entropy with respect to the conditional distribution $p_{Y\given X}$ of the outcome $Y$ given features $X$, in other words the unconstrained optimal score, subject to the fairness constraints.
-In the finite sample setting, we propose a method called \mname (FST) that uses standard probabilistic classifiers (e.g.~logistic regression) to approximate $p_{Y\given X}$ and the alternating direction method of multipliers (ADMM) to solve the dual problem.
+In Section~\ref{sec:opt}, we study solutions to the optimization problem of fair score transformation that we have formulated.
+Given an input score function $r(x)$, we derive a closed-form expression for the optimal transformed scores $r'(x)$ and a convex dual optimization problem for the Lagrange multipliers that parametrize the transformation.
+In the population limit, the optimal input score function (i.e.,~the unconstrained optimum) is the conditional distribution $p_{Y\given X}$ of the outcome $Y$ given features $X$.
+In this case, the transformed scores minimize cross-entropy with respect to $p_{Y\given X}$ while satisfying the fairness constraints.

+In Section~\ref{sec:proc}, we consider the finite sample setting and propose a method called \mname{} (FST) to approximate the optimal solution found in Section~\ref{sec:opt}.
+FST takes a practical ``plug-in'' approach, using standard probabilistic classifiers (e.g.,~logistic regression) to approximate $p_{Y\given X}$ and estimating other probabilities as needed.
+In particular, if protected attributes are not known at test time, FST can instead use estimates of them based on the available features.
+We find that the dual problem is well-suited to the alternating direction method of multipliers (ADMM) and describe an ADMM algorithm to solve it.
 The closed-form expression for the transformed scores and the low dimension of the dual problem (a small multiple of the number of protected groups) make FST computationally lightweight.
-Furthermore, we prove that the Lagrange multiplier parameters obtained by FST are asymptotically optimal.